kipronokoech/bank_management_system/README.md

 # bank_management_system
 This is a bank management system which included currency exchange.
-The project's main focus is to enhance understanding of Object Oriented Programming in Python, understanding of Files I/O and enhancing the skill of problem solving.
+The project's main focus is to enhance understanding of Object Oriented Programming in Python and better understanding of Files I/O.

 # Root dir - Files
 The repository contains the following files: